rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

-At 6:30am, we were alerted by announcement to gather at the lake bank.
-After we lined up there, organizers briefed about the swim loop.
+At 6:30 am, we moved from T1 towards Swim start point.
 The swim loop was L shape - go 350m straight, right turn for 600m and then come back the same path.

-All done, now was the small wait for 5” for first rays of sunlight to hit the lake.
+All gathered, we were waiting for first rays of sunlight to hit the lake.
 That moment was very serene.
 I was calm.
-I took the swim buoy as precaution as no open water swim for 2 years. .
+I took the swim buoy as precaution as no open water swim for 2 years.

+Just before the swim start, it was announced one blind athlete and his support athlete were lining up in the front.
+They both were welcomed by huge cheer!!!

 {% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_Swim04 (The course).JPEG" description="Rajram Talab, sunrise in horizon" %}

-Swim start was little rough - about 30 people swimming together.
+At 6:50am, the swim was open.
+It was staggered start, 6 athletes every 10 seconds.
+The swim start was little rough - lot of jostling and kicking.
 I quickly realized that swim buoy was not a dumb idea.
 First of all, It was slowing me down.
-And then there were ropes laid all through the route, which was a good measure.
-So, swim buoy was not  needed.
+And then it was not even needed as there were ropes throughout the loop.
 But anyway, too late in the game.
-It was not even my own swim buoy but borrowed from a friend.
+The swim buoy was borrowed from a friend.
 Otherwise I would have unlatched it and continued with out it.

 Swimming comfortably, I reached the 900m loop.
-I checked the time elapsed - 36 min.
-DAMN!!!
+I checked the time elapsed - 36 min. **DAMN**!!!
 I knew I was slow, but not this slow!!!
 Calculating, I realized I was in serious risk to miss the swim cutoff of 70 min.
 My race would have been over even before I reached the bike.

-I decided to accelerate the return leg.
-Good thing is I was feeling calm and swim form was coming back a bit.
-The return loop was done in 31 min, overall swim in in 67 min.
+I accelerated the return leg.
+Good thing is I was feeling calm and swim form was coming back.
+I strongly suspect the slow loop was due to buoy.
+Pushing a bit, I finished the return loop was done in 31 min, overall swim in in 67 min.
 Phew!!!
 I made it just 3 min before the cutoff.

 Other than almost missing the cut-off, I was happy the way swim felt.
 No fatigue, no panic.